-- Access to our LawInform portal which hosts one of the largest CPD programs in Australia with face-to-face, online, and on-demand courses.
-You can track your CPD progress and receive up to 30 per cent off selected courses. - Get the latest information on how innovation is changing the profession via a number of innovation initiatives held throughout the year. - The opportunity to join one of our mentoring programs as either a mentor or mentee. - Access to NSW Young Lawyers committees and resources. - Access to a range of wellbeing related services, including our complimentary Staying Well in the Law webcasts and online resources as well as the Solicitor Outreach Service (SOS) (available to NSW solicitors).
+- Professional development: Access to our LawInform portal which hosts one of the largest CPD programs in Australia with face-to-face, online, and on-demand courses.
+You can track your CPD progress and receive up to 30 per cent off selected courses. - Wellbeing: Access to a wide range of wellbeing related programs and resources, including our complimentary Staying Well in the Law webcasts and online resources as well as the Solicitor Outreach Service (SOS) (available to NSW solicitors) and Mental Health First Aid training. - Career progression: We offer tailored programs to support you at every stage of your career including Ready for Practice, Induction, Mentoring and Leadership programs. - Confidential Ethics and Compliance support: Complimentary help with ethical and legal matters through our confidential advice lines.